-Once there are no more spatially-correlated residuals, check the unwrapped phase of each of the single master interferograms with $ps_plot('u-dm')$.
-If there is non-steady deformation present in some interferograms and, by chance, it correlates with perpendicular baseline, it can get mapped into the SCLA error.
-This may be evidenced as propagation of any deformation in $ps_plot('u-dm')$ to all interferograms (though the sign for each will depend on the perpendicular baseline sign), or correlation of $ps_plot('d')$ with $ps_plot('m')$.
-If you suspect this is occurring, you can attempt to remove the deformation/baseline correlation by adding or subtracting interferograms from $recalc_index$.
+If you are interested in the time series (not just mean velocities) you should also check the unwrapped phase of each of the single master interferograms with $ps_plot('u-dm')$.
+If there is non-steady deformation present in some interferograms and, by chance, it correlates with perpendicular baseline, it can also get mapped into the SCLA error.
+This may be evidenced as propagation of any deformation in $ps_plot('u-dm')$ to all interferograms (though the sign for each will depend on the perpendicular baseline sign), or correlation of $ps_plot('D')$ with $ps_plot('m')$.
+If you suspect this is occurring, you can attempt to remove the deformation/baseline correlation by adding or subtracting interferograms to $scla_drop_index$.
 Note that time and baseline info can be displayed with $>>ps_info$.